 Darkness and despair emanated from her eyes, sounding the cry for help her lips could not utter.
 But when I’d invited her, “Come for coffee.
 It’s not good to stay alone,” I had no idea I was inviting HER.
 And even less did I realize she was taboo.
 Not to associate with.
 No, I didn’t know.
 I’d never actually met HER before, that woman at the well.

-” Jacob’s well was there; so Jesus, wearied as he was from his journey, was sitting beside the well.
+Jacob’s well was there.
+Jesus therefore, being tired from his journey, sat down by the well.
 It was about the sixth hour.
-A woman from Samaria came to draw water.
-Jesus said to her, ‘Give me a drink’.”John 4:6-7
+A woman of Samaria came to draw water.
+Jesus said to her, ‘Give me a drink.’John 4:6-7 WEB

 It wasn’t Jacob’s well, but I was weary from trying to fix an uncooperative dresser.
 And tired of waiting for Hubby to find